Controversial Court Ruling in Favour of Simeon Saxe Coburg

 To learn more about Royal Family of Bulgaria, visit this thread.Filed under Bulgarian Royals

-Tagged Government, Legal Matters, Scandal, Simeon II.
+Tagged Government, Legal Matters, Scandal, Simeon II of Bulgaria.